 Dadvengers Podcast Episode 23 Alex Winters

 This is another really brilliant, and insightful chat.
 And we are so grateful to Alex for sharing so openly with us.
-Alex you’re a great guy, and a great Dadvenger – welcome to the community!
+Alex is a great guy, and a great Dadvenger – we’re happy to welcome to the community!

 Use the player above to listen to Dadvengers Podcast Episode 10

 Episode Time Stamps

 2:26 – Alex tells us about his three kids, and how parenting a 15.
 13 and 10 year old – or is his youngest really 9?!